pmp-library/pmp-library/docs/tutorial.md

 Welcome to the PMP library tutorial!

 This tutorial will walk you through your first steps using PMP.
-After completion, you should be able to build your own mesh processing applications and use PMP for a variety of mesh processing tasks.
+After completion, you should be able to build your own mesh processing applications and use PMP for basic mesh processing tasks.

 Note that this tutorial is _not_ a comprehensive introduction to mesh processing.
 If that's what you are looking for, we highly recommend the textbook of Botsch et al. \cite botsch_2010_polygon.